anzhichen1999/MACS30200_final_project/README.md

 ## Research Questions

-1. What are the underlying development ideas, and how does People’s Daily uphold them in its reports on poverty alleviation?
-2. What frames are used to discuss poverty alleviation, and how are they employed by People’s Daily in its reporting?
+1. To identify the change of frames used to discuss poverty alleviation, and how they are employed by People’s Daily in its reporting.
-3. What is the gap between People's Daily's report and the party's documents?
+2. To identify the narrative gap between People’s Daily’s reports and Communist Party of China’s documents circulated within the party.

 ## File Explanation